astropy/astropy/docs/units/format.rst

   >>> u.Unit("Angstroem", format="fits")
   Traceback (most recent call last):
     ...
-  ValueError: 'Angstroem' did not parse as unit format 'fits': At col 0, 'Angstroem' is not a valid unit in string 'Angstroem'
+  ValueError: 'Angstroem' did not parse as fits unit: At col 0, Unit u'Angstroem' not supported by the FITS standard.
+Did you mean Angstrom or angstrom?

 However, the `~astropy.units.core.Unit` constructor has the keyword argument `parse_strict` that can take one of three values to control